Looking For A Pool Electrician?

 A GFCI is a relatively inexpensive but absolutely necessary item for every pool owner.
 Its job is to monitor the level of electrical current flowing, instantly shutting off if an imbalance is detected.
 A GFCI can save lives but only if it is installed properly and up to code standards by a licensed electrician.

 Any electrical problems should be seen to by a licensed electrician, even more so when there is water involved!
-If you’re experiencing any of these problems or have any other questions, please don’t hesitate to call our trusted team at Art Plumbing, AC & Electric at 1-800-475-1504!
+If you’re experiencing any of these problems or have any other questions, please don’t hesitate to call our trusted team at Art Plumbing, Air Conditioning & Electric at 1-800-475-1504!